Sustainable Forestry

 San Rafael

 When we first bought our first Finca, San Rafael, in 2007, it was in saddening conditions.
 In the 70s, the previous owner cut down most of the natural forest growing on his property.
-He did it, so to extend the grazing area for his dairy cattle farm to all 216ha he owned.
+He did it, so to extend the grazing area for his dairy cattle farm to all 217ha he owned.
 The overall loser in this process was the environment.
 We decided to do what we do best – give back live to the land and reforest it.
 With time, biodiversity returned, as we established Bauminvest’s very first mixed forest.
 And even today, we continue what we started on San Rafael.
 We actively turn degraded pastures into rich forests.

-FAST FACTS
+FACTS

 Location: Region “Alujuela”; canton “San Carlos”

-Subdivision: 2 sites, San Rafael 1 and 2
+Subdivision: San Rafael 1 and 2

 Reforestation(s): 2007 – 2012